German industry wary as Brexit overshadows lavish UK election vows | DW | 11.11.2019

 Jeremy Corbyn's party says it would use the money to more than double capital investment to over €116 billion per year to spend on transport, energy, health, housing and education.

-The director general of the German-British Chamber of Industry & Commerce, Ulrich Hoppe, told the German news agency DPA Monday that Breit was a real headache.
-At the same time, he indicated that German industry viewed Labour's economci plans as an even bigger threat, saying "it's a matter of identifying the lesser evil [the Tories]."
+The director general of the German-British Chamber of Industry & Commerce, Ulrich Hoppe, told the German news agency DPA Monday that Brexit was a real headache.
+At the same time, he indicated that German industry viewed Labour's economic plans as an even bigger threat, saying "it's a matter of identifying the lesser evil [the Tories]."

 "Given Corbyn's planned nationalization and redistribution plans, important economic incentives will disappear," Hoppe argued.
 "This means that many consumers will have left less in their pockets in the medium term to buy goods, and German companies active on the UK market will feel the pinch of this policy."